microsoft/BotBuilder-V3/en-us/node/builder/guides/debug-locally-with-vscode.md

 ![Step 1: Launch VSCode](/en-us/images/builder/builder-debug-step1.png)

 ## Launch Bot
 The TodoBot illustrates running a bot on multiple platforms which is the key to being able to debug your bot locally.
 To debug locally you need a version of your bot that can run from a console window using the [TextBot]() class.
 For the TodoBot we can run it locally by launching the textBot.js class.
-To properly debug this class using VScode we’ll want to launch node with the –debug-brk flag which causes it to immediately break.
-So from a console window type “node –debug-brk textBot.js”.
+To properly debug this class using VScode we’ll want to launch node with the \-\-debug-brk flag which causes it to immediately break.
+So from a console window type “node \-\-debug-brk textBot.js”.

 ![Step 2: Launch Bot](/en-us/images/builder/builder-debug-step2.png)